 - fridge cold water - we used 6 1/2 tablespoons of water

-NOTE: this is enough pastry for a 20cm (8 inch) pie, top and bottom
+- This is enough pastry for a 20 cm (8 inch) pie, top and bottom

 - sift flour and salt into a large bowl

 - take butter from freezer and peel back most of the foil